de-angelov/VUE-TODO-DEMO/README.md

 **Vue ToDo Demo**

-'port 4000': Node.js stores information in a data.json<br />
+'port 4000': Node.js stores information in a data.json <br />
-'port 8080': Vue adds,removes changes status of a task<br />
+'port 8080': Vue adds,removes and changes status of a task<br />

 **To Start**